tkmru/fixYabinary/README.rst

 ------------------------------------------------------------------------------
-extend(file_path, new_file_path, top_hex, top_bytes, bottom_hex, bottom_bytes)
+extend(file_path, new_file_path, hex, bytes, option)
 ------------------------------------------------------------------------------

-make new file that file is extended.
+make new file that file is extended. extend function intepret that byte is decimal. option is None or "t" or "b". option is None by default.
-If top_byte and bottom_byte is str, they are hex.
-If top_byte and bottom_byte is int, they are decimal.

 ::

     >> import fixYabinary
-    >> fixYabinary.get("./test.png", "./extended", "00", 3, "00", 3)
+    >> fixYabinary.get("./test.png", "./extended", "00", 3)

-    Succeeded in making ./extended
+    Succeeded in making ./extended.
     # 000000 + ./test.png's Binary Data + 000000 in ./extended

+    >> fixYabinary.get("./test.png", "./extended", "00", 3, "t")

+    Succeeded in making ./extended.
+    # 000000 + ./test.png's Binary Data in ./extended

+    >> fixYabinary.get("./test.png", "./extended", "00", 3, "b")

+    Succeeded in making ./extended.
+    # ./test.png's Binary Data + 000000 in ./extended

-It can be used in command line.
+It can be used in command line in case option is None.

 ::

-    $ fixYabinary -e test.png extended 00 3 00 3
+    $ fixYabinary -e test.png extended 00 3

 -------------------